The dome of the Radcliffe Camera and spires of Oxford on a misty morning

 Interviews are normally held as part of the admissions process.

 Applicants who appear to meet to meet the admission criteria will be invited to interview, provided that there are places available.
-Interviews will take place within eight weeks of the application deadline, will last between 20 and 30 minutes, and may be conducted either in person or as a video conference.
+Interviews will take place within eight weeks of the application deadline, will last between 20 and 30 minutes, and are usually conducted remotely.

 Offer conditions for successful applications